 I have worked with Substance Use Disorder clients and families since 2006 through various levels of care ranging from inpatient treatment, extended treatment, and outpatient treatment.

 I know what gives our clients the best chance at recovery from the disease of addiction is to have support from their families and friends and I am committed to helping facilitate this process in any way I can throughout all of our various services.

-I believe collegiate recovery is essential not only to recovering student’s educational success, but also serves as a fundamental piece of a student’s experience of the recovery process.
+I believe collegiate recovery is essential not only to recovery students’ educational success, but also serves as a fundamental piece of a student’s experience of the recovery process.

 My experience is personal and professional.
 I am a person in long-term recovery who has used education as a method to help myself and others.
-I am a certified addiction counselor and have been in the field of addiction and recovery since 2005.
+I have worked in the field of addiction and recovery since 2005.
 I have developed many programs across the country that specializes in education and substance use recovery.
 I believe that all students have the opportunity to achieve their goals despite their circumstances.
 Having one’s priorities in the right place, a supportive environment, and the discipline to persist despite challenges, can make all things possible.